 The Maryland Psychiatric Society is a state medical specialty society whose physician members specialize in the diagnosis, treatment and prevention of mental illnesses including substance use disorders.
 Our objectives are to meet psychiatrists’ needs for networking, CME, advocacy, information and more.
 This site informs members and the public about our activities and events, and offers news and resources relevant to psychiatry and mental illness.
-Members-only areas includes dozens of networking opportunities.
+Members-only areas include an online membership directory and networking opportunities.
 The site also offers a robust search mechanism (Find a Psychiatrist) for locating psychiatrists in Maryland.

-The Maryland Psychiatric Society is a professional organization of psychiatrists that aims to foster a health care environment that provides accessible, culturally sensitive, and comprehensive services for mental health and substance use disorders for all Maryland residents.
+The Maryland Psychiatric Society is a professional organization of psychiatrists that works to foster high quality, accessible, culturally humble comprehensive, effective, and patient-centered care for Maryland residents living with mental health and substance use conditions.

 The mission of the Maryland Psychiatric Society is to:

-- Ensure the highest standards for clinical practice and professional conduct
+- Professional responsibility based on the highest standards for clinical practice and professional conduct

-- Support patient choice and universal access to the most effective care
+- Universal access to the most effective care

 - Respect for patients and colleagues